androidvitb/Spendwise/README.md

 ## 🚀 Features
 - **Expense Tracking**: Add and categorize your daily expenses.
 - **Graphs and Charts**: Monitor spending through graphs and charts.
+**Project Updates: Enhancing Features and User Experience**

+"There's a significant updates to the project to improve functionality and user experience.
+An AI-powered summary for expenses has been introduced to provide quick and insightful analysis.
+The UI has been enhanced with hover effects for a smoother and more interactive experience.
+Additionally, the tags feature has been refined for better accuracy and relevance, making it easier to organize and retrieve information.
+These updates aim to make the project more efficient, user-friendly, and intuitive."

 ---